mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

 - `siteBasePath`, required.
 The function requires the `siteBasePath`.
 - `data`, object.
 Provided by the data selector.
 - `sections`, array.
 Used with multi-structured sections.
 See [Shape of multi-structured sections](#shape-of-multi-structured-sections).
 - `addPages`, array.
 Pages, usually external to the site, to be appended to navigation.
 See [Shape of appended pages](#shape-of-appended-pages).
-Not comptible with multi-structured sites when used with `buildNavigation`.
+Not compatible with multi-structured sites when used with `buildNavigation`.
 See [Shape of multi-structured sections](#shape-of-multi-structured-sections) for more on appending pages to multi-structured sites.

 ### Set up in batfish.config.js